flagshipcompany/shopify-app-public/README.md

 This is the page where you can see all the orders that have been placed by customers.

 ![Pending Orders](img/pending_orders.png)
-This page also allows you to take orders and convert them to a shipment using the Flagship online system.
+This page also allows you to take orders and convert them to a shipment using the Flagship online shipping system.
 You can also automatically dispatch orders from this page as well, provided the order was quoted with a Flagship service.

 Upon installing the app, it will fetch all the orders your store has not marked as shipped from the past thirty days and add them to the app's records so that you can start using the Flagship for Shopify app right away.